-Sugar syrup, maple syrup, honey, cotton candies.
-All these delicacies have two things in common: one, they are all products of sugar being dissolved in water, and two, they are all STICKY!
+Sugar syrup, maple syrup, honey, cotton candies… all these sweet delicacies have two things in common: one, they are all products of sugar being dissolved in water, and two, they are all STICKY!

-Sugar on itself is just a sweet crystal, and water isn’t sticky either.
-So why does water and sugar, when combined, give a sticky gooey mess?
+Sugar by itself is just a sweet crystal, and water isn’t sticky either, so why do water and sugar, when combined, produce a sticky gooey mess?

-In order to find how these seemingly mundane substances transform completely when mixed together, we have to dwell deep into their molecular structure.
+In order to find how these seemingly mundane substances transform completely when mixed together, we have to dive deep into their molecular structure.

 Recommended Video for you:

-‘Sugar’ is an umbrella term used to describe a lot of carbohydrates.
-But for now, let us use the term to refer to our very own ‘table sugar’ aka ‘sucrose’.
+‘Sugar’ is an umbrella term used to describe a lot of different carbohydrates, but for now, let’s use the term to refer to our very own ‘table sugar’, aka ‘sucrose’.

 The Water Molecule

-Water (H2O) is a molecule we all are familiar with.
+Water (H2O) is a molecule with which we are all familiar.
 It consists of two hydrogen atoms covalently bonded to an oxygen atom.
-Well, even though water looks like a simple molecule, its physical and chemical properties are extremely complex.
+Even though water looks like a simple molecule, its physical and chemical properties are extremely complex.

-Comparing the two structures, we can see that water and sugar have something in common; both of them have O-H bonds and both of the molecules are formed by covalent bonding.
+Comparing the two structures, we can see that water and sugar have something in common; both have O-H bonds and both of the molecules are formed by covalent bonding.

-These are the main factors resulting in the stickiness of sugar solution.
-The covalent O-H bonds participate in something called the ‘Hydrogen Bonding’ which provides sugar with all the amazing properties that we see.
+These are the main factors resulting in the stickiness of sugar solutions.
+The covalent O-H bonds participate in something called ‘Hydrogen Bonding’, which provides sugar with all the amazing properties we witness and benefit from.

 Every atom’s ultimate aim is to attain stability, which is obtained by having a completely filled valence shell.
-To achieve this electronic configuration, atoms follow different methods;
+To achieve this electron configuration, atoms take different approaches;

-- Covalent Bonding: This bond is formed by sharing of electrons between atoms.
-In this case, two bonding atoms share a pair of electrons, and this results in the formation of a covalent molecule.
-E.g., Sugar, water.
+- Covalent Bonding: This bond is formed by the sharing of electrons between atoms.
+In this case, two bonding atoms share a pair of electrons, and this results in the formation of a covalent molecule, e.g., sugar and water.

 Ionic and covalent molecules behave differently in water:

-Covalent molecules like sugar remain as molecules when dissolved in water whereas ionic molecules like salt dissociate into the respective ions.
+Covalent molecules like sugar remain as molecules when dissolved in water, whereas ionic molecules like salt dissociate into its respective ions.

 In a covalent bond, the electrons are not shared equally between the atoms.
-The bonding is similar to tug of war where the stronger one wins.
-Some atoms like oxygen, nitrogen, and fluorine are highly electronegative; which means they have the power to pull the electrons closer to them.
+The bonding is similar to a tug of war, where the stronger one wins.
+Some atoms like oxygen, nitrogen, and fluorine are highly electronegative, which means they have the power to pull the electrons closer to them.
 As a result, in the bond, one end will be more negative than the other.

-This intermolecular attraction between a hydrogen atom (having a partial positive charge) and another electronegative atom like O, N, or F (bearing a partial negative charge) is called a Hydrogen Bond.
+This intermolecular attraction between a hydrogen atom (with a partial positive charge) and another electronegative atom like O, N, or F (bearing a partial negative charge) is called a Hydrogen Bond.
 As the name suggests, it is not exactly a ‘bond’, but simply a force of attraction between polar molecules.
-Hydrogen bond is weaker than covalent bond, but for an intermolecular force, it is pretty strong.
+A hydrogen bond is weaker than a covalent bond, but for an intermolecular force, it’s still pretty strong.

-But what has this got to do with stickiness?
+But what does this have to do with stickiness?

-Water and sugar separately aren’t sticky for two reasons.
+Water and sugar on their own aren’t sticky for two reasons.

-Due to the low number of bonding atoms (2Hydrogen, 1Oxygen) and small size of water molecules, the hydrogen bonding in liquid water is weak.
-These H-bonds do not hold the water molecules too tight.
+Due to the low number of bonding atoms (2Hydrogen, 1Oxygen) and the small size of water molecules, the hydrogen bonding in liquid water is weak.
+These H-bonds do not hold the water molecules too tightly.
 As a result, the molecules can simply brush past each other in their liquid state.
-This is the reason why water transfers easily to any surface and flows effortlessly.
+This is why water transfers easily to any surface and flows effortlessly.

 Compared to water, sucrose is a bulky molecule.
-It has 8 -OH groups protruding out of its carbon chain.
+It has 8 -OH groups protruding from its carbon chain.
 This steric hindrance makes it difficult for the sugar molecules to come closer and have a strong hydrogen bond.
-Moreover, since they are large, they cannot flow past one another with ease.
-So, they stack up to form a weak crystalline structure.
-This is why sugar exist as a brittle molecular crystal.
+Moreover, since they’re large, they cannot flow past one another with ease.
+Thus, they stack up to form a weak crystalline structure.
+This is why sugar exists as a brittle molecular crystal.

 However, when water and sugar are mixed, something interesting happens.
 In water, the sugar molecules spread out and are free to move.
-Besides, it is pretty easy for the tiny H2O molecules to get close to the OH chains of sucrose and link through hydrogen bonding.
+Besides, it’s pretty easy for the tiny H2O molecules to get close to the OH chains of sucrose and link through hydrogen bonding.
 Thus, sugar and water gradually form an extensive network of hydrogen bonds.
-And the result, a sticky, clumpy mass.
+The result is a sticky, clumpy mass.

 Adhesion is the tendency of a molecule to stick to a ‘different’ kind of molecule.
-Bonding between sugar and water is adhesion.
+Bonding between sugar and water represents adhesion.
 Similarly, sugar can also adhere to other polar molecules.
-For example, our skin is a polar tissue and sugar is also polar; so, they can ‘stick’ together.
-Adhesion is the reason why sugar solutions stick to our hands or utensils.
+For example, our skin is a polar tissue and sugar is also polar, so they can ‘stick’ together.
+Adhesion is the reason why sugar solutions stick to our hands and utensils.

 The ratio of cohesive and adhesive forces determines the overall ‘stickiness’ of a substance.

-Increased cohesion and adhesion imparts some resistance to the flow of the solution.
-This resistance of a fluid called viscosity is responsible for the thick, viscous nature of sugar syrup or honey.
+Increased cohesion and adhesion imparts some resistance to the flow of a solution.
+This resistance of a fluid, called viscosity, is responsible for the thick, viscous nature of sugar syrup or honey.

-Now we know why sugar solutions make a sticky sweet mess.
-The extensive hydrogen bonding between sugar and water molecules improves the cohesive and adhesive properties of the system and thereby, increases its stickiness.
-This is the not so simple chemistry behind the sticky, tacky sugar.
+Now we know why sugar solutions make such a sticky sweet mess.
+The extensive hydrogen bonding between sugar and water molecules improves the cohesive and adhesive properties of the system, thereby increasing its stickiness.
+Now you understand the not-so-simple chemistry behind sticky sugary solutions!